TheBlackBeans/blackbboard/README.md

 # Description

-**Board** allows you to create virtual boards and to save them as pages within your current session.
+**BlackBBoard** allows you to create virtual boards and to save them as pages within your current session.

 Use left click to draw, right click to erase, middle click to scroll.